Manage In-Database Connections

 Create a New In-Database Connection

 1. Select Data Source and select a source.
-See In-Database overview.
+Visit In-Database overview for more information.

 Generic ODBC Option